PremShinde-2013/Premshinde123/README.md

 ## 💼 Professional Summary

-I'm a highly motivated individual with expertise in various programming languages like C, HTML, and CSS.
-With a strong foundation in web development,including proficiency in Java, JavaScript, PHP, and ReactJS, I'm ready to tackle any project that comes my way.
+I'm a highly motivated individual with expertise in various programming languages like C, HTML, and CSS.With a strong foundation in web development,including proficiency in Java, JavaScript, PHP, and ReactJS, I'm ready to tackle any project that comes my way.

 ## 📚 Education